Qualifications and Experience

 Rebates may be able to be paid directly back into your account on the same day as payment.
 Please see Medicare for more information.

 Fees are payable in full at the end of each session and can be paid via EFTPOS or credit card.
-A receipt will be issued allowing you to collect your rebate from Medicare.
+Alternatively a receipt will be issued allowing you to collect your rebate from Medicare.

 Bookings and Enquiries